Particle detector models from path integrals of localized quantum fields: From probe field to particle detectors via the path integral

 The quantity $Z\big[\Phi_f, \Psi_f; \Phi_i, \Psi_i|\bm{J}\big]$ is the Feynman path integral, which gives transition amplitudes from initial field configurations $\Phi_i, \Psi_i$ at time $t=t_i$ to final field configurations $\Phi_f, \Psi_f$ at $t=t_f$, in the presence of sources $\bm{J} \equiv (J_{\tc{d}}, J)$ for the probe and target field, respectively.
 It can be expressed as

 where we have abbreviated

 and in Eq.~\eqref{eq:FeynmanPathIntegral} the path integral is performed with the boundary conditions

 Finally, the several integrals over $[\dd\Phi]$'s and $[\dd\Psi]$'s in Eq.~\eqref{eq:SchwingerKeldysh} denote sums over classical field configurations (according to some measure) at the corresponding constant-time slices.

 It is important to not confuse the path integral measure $\mathcal{D}\phi_{\tc{d}}$ with the measure $[\dd\Phi]$: the former is a measure on field configurations $\phi_{\tc{d}}(t, \bm{x})$ supported on the entire spacetime region between times $t_i$ and $t_f$, whereas the latter simply ranges over fixed-time field configurations $\Phi(\bm{x})$.
 If we were dealing with a $(0+1)$-dimensional field theory of one scalar field $q(t)$---or equivalently, if we were doing quantum mechanics of a single bosonic particle---then $[\dd\Phi]$ would essentially reduce to a simple measure $\dd q$ on the real line, whereas $\mathcal{D}\phi_{\tc{d}}$ would become the quantum-mechanical path integral measure $\mathcal{D} q$ for a particle with one position degree of freedom $q$.
+We note that, from a mathematically rigorous perspective, the quantum-mechanical path integral measure is still not fully well-defined.
+Since this article is not devoted to solving this particular problem, we will limit ourselves to the most common physicist's treatment, where an implicit choice of path integral measure is justified \emph{a posteriori} by verifying that the results obtained via the path integral are physically reasonable.
+For a much less heuristic and more detailed discussion on formally defining the quantum-mechanical path integral measure, however, see~\cite{IvanPathIntegrals}.